Skip to content

-Managing SSL certificates for Nginx web server for staging/testing environment
+Managing multiple SSL certificates for staging web server

 Issuing certificates

 Most straightforward and easy way to issue a certificate for a Nginx server is with certbot.
-Apart from native support for Nginx and Apache, you can pretty much use it with most popular unix-based OSes like Debian or Ubuntu.
+Apart from native support for Nginx and Apache, you can pretty much use it with most popular Unix-based OS like Debian or Ubuntu.

 Issuing a certificate is as easy as